The Sexiest Rentals In Joshua Tree, Palm Springs & Indio For Coachella

 The Onyx House gets everything right.
 You walk into the place and immediately feel 20% cooler.
 Clearly, it was created by someone with good taste.
 But as great as the design and layout are, those aspects aren’t the property’s biggest perk.
 Here’s what hit me the hardest during a recent stay:

 - Best Pool And Hot Tub Of Any Rental I’ve Ever Stayed In.
 This isn’t even up for debate.
 The pool gets up to 90 degrees (I didn’t figure this out until the morning I left, sadly) and the hot tub fits eight comfortably.
 Both are in-ground and incredibly sleek.
 Call me a weird hippy but I’ve never liked boiling in a big extruded plastic container.
 The inherent sexiness of a hot tub is killed by the human-soup-in-plastic vibe.
 By comparison, this tub and pool are both poured from concrete and feel clean and new.
 They’re also both saltwater — meaning your skin doesn’t get dry and your eyes don’t water from excessive chlorine.
+Oh, and they have lighting systems for your night hangs!
 And they’re incredibly photogenic, as evidenced by my wife:

 - A Very Cool Gathering Space.
 The main living room of the Onyx house is actually separated from the bedrooms and kitchen by a hallway.
 There you’ll find a massive TV linked to all the streaming apps, a very comfy couch, and even barn doors to open the space up.
 Does it feature a bunch of cool art and rustic ceramics?
 You’d better believe it.